Dramatycznie/AO3_Scraper/README.md

 - When prompted, enter the starting and ending page of bookmarks to scrape, and an interval delay between requests.
 Suggested delay time is 5 seconds or more.
 - The script will begin scraping the bookmarks and will save the extracted data to a CSV file with the format of `username_bookmarks.csv`.

-Note: Be mindful of the delay time and the number of pages to scrape, as it may take a long time to execute and also it may put a lot of burden on AO3's server.
-A suggested delay time of 5 seconds or more is recommended to prevent overwhelming the server with requests.
+Note: Be mindful of the delay time and the number of pages to scrape, as it may take a long time to execute and also it may put a lot of burden on AO3's servers.
+A suggested delay time of 5 seconds or more is recommended.
 Consider longer delays if you're scraping a lot of data.

 # Or use the relase instead
 Instead of downloading the script, you can download the release AO3_Scraper.exe which is the compiled version of the script.
 This allows you to run the script without having to install Python, PIP or any other dependencies.